 Introduction

 Desert ecosystems are threatened by a variety of circumstances.
-Results of anthropogenic actions like climate change and habitat fragmentation are perpetuating arid ecosystem degradation.
-Specifically, climate change increases severe precipitation changes such as droughts and flooding (Nielsen and Ball 2015; Pfahl, O’Gorman, and Fischer 2017; Singh et al. 2013; Smith 2011) and human development like roads, solar panels, and land use change fragments and destroys habitats (Gutzwiller and Barrow 2003; Hernandez et al. 2014; Rodriguez-Estrella 2007).
-In the American Southwest, arid ecosystems are home to dozens of endangered plants and animals (StateofCaliforniaa 2018; StateofCaliforniaa 2018), provide ecosystem services to humans (Taylor et al. 2017), and have cultural significance to indigenous peoples.
-In order to restore the region and mitigate the effects of climate change and human development, we must understand the connections which proliferate life in the desert.
+Anthropogenic actions like climate change and habitat fragmentation are perpetuating arid ecosystem degradation.
+Specifically, climate change increases severe precipitation changes such as droughts and flooding (Nielsen and Ball 2015; Pfahl, O’Gorman, and Fischer 2017; Singh et al. 2013; Smith 2011), and human development like roads, solar panels, and land use change fragments and destroys habitats (Gutzwiller and Barrow 2003; Hernandez et al. 2014; Rodriguez-Estrella 2007).
+In the American Southwest, arid ecosystems are home to put actual number of endangered plants and animals ( - citations need spaces here StateofCaliforniaa 2018; StateofCaliforniaa 2018), provide ecosystem services to humans (Taylor et al. 2017), and have cultural significance to indigenous peoples.
+In order to restore the region and mitigate the effects of climate change and human development, we must understand the connections that support and sustain biodiversity in deserts.

-Positive interactions are any associative action between interspecifics where one species benefits another’s fitness in some capacity (M. D. M. Bertness and Callaway 1994).
+Positive interactions are any associative action between interspecifics where one species benefits the performance or fitness of another in some capacity (M. D. M. Bertness and Callaway 1994).
 The further scientists determine the prevalence and strength of positive interactions in determining an ecosystem, the more communities are viewed as interconnected in a non-random way (R. M. Callaway 1997).
 Similarly, but perhaps in a more narrow sense, facilitation is the process by which a foundational species perpetuates the success of many other individuals within an ecosystem which interact with that foundational species, particularly in years of high stress F. T. Maestre et al. (2009)].
 This suggests that facilitation amongst plants and animals by foundational species are one of the driving forces behind an ecosystem’s development (Angelini et al. 2011).
 For this reason, identifying the mechanisms of facilitation is an avenue to understanding how certain ecosystems disperse and form.

-In arid ecosystems, this takes the form of providing water and shade from excessive solar radiation (Flores-Torres and Galindo-Escamilla 2017; Miranda-Jacome, Montaña, and Fornoni 2013), or, to a lesser extent, preventing physical damage from herbivory, wind, and freezing temperatures (Gomez-Aparicio et al. 2008; Parker 1989; Tewksbury and Lloyd 2001; P. S. Nobel 1980).
-Nurse plants provide these amenities to seedlings, and improve recruitment, germination, and growth in juvenile plants (Franco and Nobel 2009).
+Bit confusing – revise for clarity.
+Check Bronstein papers too please.
+Also, check for a nice plant-bird facilitation review paper.
+In arid ecosystems, positive interactions can include water and shade from excessive solar radiation for other plants and animals (Flores-Torres and Galindo-Escamilla 2017; Miranda-Jacome, Montaña, and Fornoni 2013), or to a lesser extent, preventing physical damage from herbivory, wind, and freezing temperatures (Gomez-Aparicio et al. 2008; Parker 1989; Tewksbury and Lloyd 2001; P. S. Nobel 1980).
+Benefactor plants provide these amenities to seedlings, improve recruitment, germination, and growth in juvenile plants (Franco and Nobel 2009).
 This makes nurse plants important facilitators for many species.
-Some of these patient plants are even obligated to be deposited under the canopy of a nurse plant to germinate at all (Taly D. Drezner and Garrity 2003; T. Dawn Drezner 2010).
+Some of these patient –lol protege plants are even obligated to be deposited under the canopy of a nurse plant to germinate at all (Taly D. Drezner and Garrity 2003; T. Dawn Drezner 2010).
 Therefore, the nurse plant is a limiting factor in the growth of many plant species.
+Good.